Shakeel Ahmed (scientist)

 Shakeel Ahmed (also known as Shakeel Chaudhary; born 1989) is an assistant professor of chemistry in the Department of Higher Education, Government of Jammu and Kashmir.
-He is listed among the top 2% most cited scientists of the world by Stanford University.
-He is the elected fellow of International Society for Development and Sustainability and is recipient of Young Scientist Award and Best Professor of the Year Award 2020.

 Biography

-Shakeel Ahmed was born and raised in the small village Dhangri (Doba) of Rajouri district, Jammu and Kashmir.
+Shakeel Ahmed was born and raised in the small village Nonial of Nowshera, Jammu and Kashmir.
 He obtained his bachelor's degree from Government Post Graduate College Rajouri.
-He obtained a master's and Ph.D. degree in Chemistry from Jamia Millia Islamia, New Delhi.
+He obtained a master's and Ph.D. degree in chemistry from Jamia Millia Islamia, New Delhi.
+Ahmed is the elected fellow of the International Society for Development and Sustainability.

 Academic research

 Ahmed's areas of interest include green materials and bionanocomposites.
 He has published several research articles and books in the area of polymer nanocomposites, biopolymer and green nanomaterials.